skillrepos/copilot-ext/labs.md

 **Purpose: In this lab, we'll see how to fix bugs with AI.**

 1. Let's see what happens if we try to delete a non-existent item in our list.
-Run the command below.
+With the app still running, in the other terminal, run the command below in the second terminal.

 ```
 # Delete an item: